omkarkuppa/ptl_staging/Features/Manageability/MemoryTelemetryFeaturePkg/ReadMe.md

 ## Purpose

-MemoryTelemetry PEIM supports reading the AmtPprEnabled variable in pre-mem and accordingly enable MRC PPR/AMT tests.
-This variable is then cleared in post-mem/DXE MemoryTelemetry.
+Memory Telemetry PEIM supports reading the AmtPprEnabled variable in pre-mem and accordingly enable MRC PPR/AMT tests.
+This variable is then cleared in post-mem/DXE Memory Telemetry.

-MemoryTelemetry driver Provides system memory information from MRC hob to PHAT ACPI table for OS analysis use.
+Memory Telemetry driver Provides system memory information from MRC hob to PHAT ACPI table for OS analysis use.

 Currently supported function in DXE: